clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 The configuration tab allows you to customize the gcode for mesh leveling similar to the PrusaMeshMap plugin.

+Preset helper: A visible "Presets" selector is available above the script box.
+Choose "Prusa MK3.5/MK4 (xBuddy)" to autofill the correct sequence using `G29`/`G29 T`.
+Choose "Prusa MK3/MK3S(+) (Einsy)" to autofill the classic `G80`/`G81` sequence.
+Click Apply, then Save settings.

 ![Configuration](settings.png)

 ## Inspirations